davidorban/sensayhacks/documentation/vercel-deployment-monitor.md

 If a build fails, the error logs are saved to `vercel-build-errors.log` in the project root.
 These logs contain detailed information about what went wrong during the build process.

+## How It Works

+The monitor uses the following approach:

+1. **Polling**: Checks for new deployments every 10 seconds using `vercel list --yes`
+2. **Deployment Tracking**: When a new deployment is detected, monitors its status
+3. **Status Checks**: Polls the deployment status every 5 seconds using `vercel inspect`
+4. **Error Handling**: If a deployment fails, retrieves and analyzes the logs with `vercel logs`
+5. **Error Analysis**: Extracts and displays relevant error messages with context
+6. **Dependency Detection**: Identifies missing dependencies from error messages
+7. **Interactive Fixes**: Offers to automatically install missing dependencies

+## Advanced Features

+### Error Pattern Detection

+The monitor recognizes these common error patterns:

+1. **Unused Variables**: Variables that are defined but never used
+2. **Missing Dependencies**: useEffect hooks with missing dependencies
+3. **Client Directives**: Components using client-side features without "use client" directive
+4. **Missing Key Props**: List items without unique key props
+5. **Missing Modules**: NPM modules that need to be installed
+6. **Module Resolution**: Webpack module resolution errors
+7. **Font Configuration**: Next.js font loading errors

+### Automatic Dependency Installation

+When missing dependencies are detected, the monitor will:

+1. Extract the package names from error messages
+2. Display a list of missing packages
+3. Offer to install them automatically
+4. Run the appropriate npm install command if confirmed

+This saves time by eliminating the need to manually identify and install missing packages.

 ## Common Error Patterns

 The monitor automatically recognizes and suggests fixes for common errors: